gradgrind/WZC/docs/database.md

  - HOUR (int) 0-based index of the hour/period within the school day, undefined if the lesson is unplaced.
  - ROOMS: An Array of ROOMS keys, the rooms occupied by the lesson.
 The entries must be real rooms (not room groups) and are only relevant when the lesson is placed (DAY >= 0).
  - ACTIVITY_TAG0S: An Array of strings used to build groups of lessons.
- - $REF (string, optional): Where the data is imported from another program, this can be used as to reference a lesson in the other program.
+ - $REF (string, optional): Where the data is imported from another program, this can be used to reference a lesson in the other program.

 ### LOCAL_CONSTRAINTS